NBC News corrects explosive story on Michael Cohen

 A spokesperson for NBC News directed reporters to Winter's on-air correction and the online editor's note.

 ABC News, which had said it had independently confirmed the NBC News report, also issued a correction.
-An ABC News spokesperson did not immediately respond to a request for comment.
+Reached by email, an ABC News spokesperson declined to comment beyond the tweet.

+Rudy Giuliani, who recently joined Trump's legal team, had expressed doubt about the accuracy of the NBC News report earlier in the day.
+Speaking to The Daily Beast, he said, "Us lawyers have talked about it, we don't believe it's true."

 An April 13th court filing previously revealed that prosecutors in Manhattan had obtained search warrants on multiple email accounts maintained by Cohen.